-I acquired my Smiths Enfield time and strike clock in 2013 from a young clock tinkerer in Dartmouth, Nova Scotia and it was never a reliable runner from the start.
-It would not run for any more than several minutes.
-The clock was put aside and sat in a corner of my shop.
+I acquired my Smiths Enfield time-and-strike clock in 2013 from a young clock tinkerer in Dartmouth, Nova Scotia, but it was never a reliable runner.
+It would only run for a few minutes before stopping.
+Eventually, the clock was set aside and left in a corner of my shop.

-It is not a particularly attractive clock and reflects most utilitarian post war English style clocks from the late 1940s and early 1950s.
+While not an especially attractive clock it embodies the utilitarian design typical of post-war English clocks from the late 1940s and early 1950s.

-Armed with new knowledge and experience it was time to take a second look.
-But first.
+After several months and armed with new knowledge of clock repair, it was time to take a second look.

-The Enfield Clock Company (London) Ltd was formed in 1929 and the first clocks were sold in 1932.
+The Enfield Clock Company (London) Ltd. was established in 1929, with its first clocks sold in 1932.

 After the war, American machines were allowed to be kept and production of the 53mm movement re-commenced.
-Production was later moved to Smiths factory at Cricklewood and then later to their Welsh factory about 1955.
-Under Smiths industries the production line was changed to watches.
+Production was later moved to the Smiths factory at Cricklewood and then later to their Welsh factory in about 1955.
+Under Smith Industries the production line was changed to watches.
 Ultimately all clock production was phased out and the company closed shortly thereafter.

-I had serviced the clock in 2015.
-At the time it needed bushing work but since the wear was not so bad I thought I could put it off for two years but the clock has not been running since then.
-At the time I Knew little about the purpose and function of a suspension spring and assuming that the one that came with the clock was the correct one I surmised that there must be another issue causing the clock to run poorly.
+I serviced the clock in 2015, and it needed bushing work.
+Since the wear wasn’t severe, I thought I could delay it for another two years.
+However, the clock has not been running since then.
+At the time, I knew little about the purpose and function of a suspension spring, and since I assumed the one that came with the clock was correct, I thought there must be another issue causing the clock to run poorly.

-Time to turn to the suspension spring to see if that is the issue.
+It’s time to revisit the suspension spring to determine if that’s the issue.

-In the past 4 years I have built up an assortment of suspension springs and through trial and error found one that is either correct for the movement or very close.
+Over the past four years, I have accumulated an assortment of suspension springs and, through trial and error, found one that is either correct for the movement or very close.

-The suspension spring has a mounting hole on one end and a small t-bar at the other where the pendulum hangs.
-I removed the old one and installed a shorter one that is more flexible.
-The result is a clock that now runs.
-In the first week, it lost about five minutes.
-I continued to make minor adjustments to the pendulum length with improved results following each adjustment.
+The suspension spring has a mounting hole on one end and a small T-bar on the other where the pendulum hangs.
+I replaced the old spring with a shorter, more flexible one.
+As a result, the clock started running.
+In the first week, it lost about five minutes, but after making minor adjustments to the pendulum length, the timekeeping improved with each change.

 I have a similar issue with a clock with a like movement and you have sent me in a direction that I should have picked up on.Thanks,